Ski-BASE jumping: Fatalities

 While no studies have been performed concerning the mortality rate within the sport of ski-BASE jumping, a 2002 study of the fatality risk for BASE jumping estimates a death rate of 1 per 60 participants.

 Famous pioneer of ski-BASE jumping Shane McConkey died in an accident during a ski-BASE jump at the mountain Sass Pordoi in the Dolomites of Italy in 2009 when he was unable to release his skis before deploying his parachute.
 The mountain was 600 metres above ground level and located next to the renowned ski resort of Corvora.
 After performing a double back-flip from the cliff face, he was flipped upside down due to a technical issue with releasing his skis.
 McConkey was unable to release the parachute prior to reaching the ground.
 He was 39 years old.
 McConkey had already BASE jumped the same cliff the year before and was yet to attempt a ski-BASE jump from the mountain.

 A subsequent documentary outlining his life and death was released in 2013, titled McConkey.
 The documentary premiered in April 2013 at the Tribeca Film Festival.
 In an interview recorded close to the time of his death, McConkey described his experience with ski-BASE jumping as 'I'm getting maximum enjoyment out of life and I'll never stop".

 In 2008, professional freestyle skier Max Kuzsaj suffered near-fatal injuries during a ski-BASE jump at Echo Mountain in Utah.
 He was hospitalised after being blown into the cliff during the jump.

-Ski-BASE jumper Erik Roner perished while performing a ski-BASE jump in Lake Tahoe, California in 2015.
+Ski-BASE jumper Erik Roner perished while performing a normal skydiving jump in Lake Tahoe, California in 2015.
 Roner was known for ski-BASE jumping from well-known locations including Cody Peak in Jackson Hole.